Proportional Fairness in Federated Learning: More Related Work

 \begin{itemize} \item \emph{Max-min fairness / Pareto optimal} \citep{bertsekas2021data}: this definition says at the fair solution, one cannot simultaneously improve the performance of all clients, which is equivalent to the definition of Pareto optimal.
 The corresponding algorithm in FL for finding a Pareto optimum is FedMGDA+ \citep{hu2020fedmgda+}. \item \emph{Proportional-fair rule \citep{kelly1997charging,bertsimas2011price}:} proportional fairness aims to find a solution $\thetav^*$ such that for all $\thetav$ in the domain:

 with $u_i$ the utility function of client $i$, e.g., the test accuracy.
 This problem aims to find a policy such that the total relative utility cannot be improved.
-Proportional-fairness has been studied in communication \citep[e.g.][]{seo_proportional-fair_2006} for scheduling but the application in FL has not been seen.
+Proportional fairness has been studied in communication \citep[e.g.][]{seo_proportional-fair_2006} for scheduling but the application in FL has not been seen.

 \item \emph{Harmonic mean} \citep{dashti_harmonic_2013}: the method maximizes the harmonic mean of the utility functions of each client, that is, we solve the following optimization problem:

 In a similar vein we can find its optimality condition, assuming the utility set $\Uc$ is convex: